Padithal Mattum Podhuma: Production

 One song depicting Ganesan's character riding a horse was shot at Raj Bhavan.
+The song "Pon Ondru Kanden" was shot at YMCA Swimming pool.

 Themes

 The underlying theme of the film is "how a deep friendship between cousins is affected due to both of them being besotted with a woman."

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy.
 The song "Pon Ondru Kanden" is set in the Hindustani raga known as Brindavani Sarang.

 Reception

 Kanthan of Kalki positively reviewed the film, saying watching it just once was not enough.